reds6188/esp-things5/README.md

-# esp-library-template
+# esp-things5
-Template Library for ESP32
+Things5 library for ESP32